Chocolate4U/Iran-v2ray-rules/README.md

   Contains a list of local (LAN) IP addresses.

 - `geoip:arvancloud`
-  Contains IP addresses of ArvanCloud.ir CDN.
+  Contains the IP addresses of ArvanCloud.ir CDN.

 - `geoip:derakcloud`
-  Contains IP addresses of Derak.cloud CDN.
+  Contains the IP addresses of Derak.cloud CDN.

 - `geoip:iranserver`
-  Contains IP addresses of IranServer.com CDN.
+  Contains the IP addresses of IranServer.com CDN.

 - `geoip:parspack`
-  Contains IP addresses of ParsPack.com CDN.
+  Contains the IP addresses of ParsPack.com CDN.

 - `geoip:cloudflare`
-  Contains IP addresses of Cloudflare CDN.
+  Contains the IP addresses of Cloudflare CDN.

 - `geoip:google`
   Contains the IP addresses of Google, GoogleCloud and GoogleBot.

 - `geoip:amazon`
-  Contains IP addresses of Amazon and Amazon Web Services (AWS).
+  Contains the IP addresses of Amazon and Amazon Web Services (AWS).

 - `geoip:microsoft`
-  Contains IP addresses of Microsoft and Azure Platform.
+  Contains the IP addresses of Microsoft and Azure Platform.

 - `geoip:bing`
   Contains the IP addresses of Bing and Bingbot.

 - `geoip:github`
-  Contains IP addresses of GitHub.
+  Contains the IP addresses of GitHub.

 - `geoip:facebook`
-  Contains IP addresses of the Meta ecosystem, including Facebook, Instagram and WhatsApp.
+  Contains the IP addresses of the Meta ecosystem, including Facebook, Instagram and WhatsApp.

 - `geoip:twitter`
-  Contains IP addresses of Twitter (now called X!).
+  Contains the IP addresses of Twitter (now called X!).

 - `geoip:telegram`
-  Contains IP addresses of Telegram Messenger.
+  Contains the IP addresses of Telegram Messenger.

 - `geoip:oracle`
-  Contains IP addresses of Oracle Cloud.
+  Contains the IP addresses of Oracle Cloud.

 - `geoip:digitalocean`
-  Contains IP addresses of DigitalOcean-related services.
+  Contains the IP addresses of DigitalOcean-related services.

 - `geoip:linode`
-  Contains IP addresses of Linode-related services.
+  Contains the IP addresses of Linode-related services.

 - `geoip:openai`
-  Contains IP addresses of OpenAI and ChatGPT.
+  Contains the IP addresses of OpenAI and ChatGPT.

 - `geoip:phishing`
   Contains Phishing IP addresses.